 Stress can be caused by major life events or daily hassles that add up over time.
 Even happy events, like holidays with family or a pregnancy, can be stressful.
 The causes of stress are different for each person.
 Knowing your specific stressors is an important step in finding ways to deal with them.
 What are the stresses in your life?

 Stress is one of the main triggers of smoking relapse.
-Even though they know smoking kills and secondhand smoke is toxic, some smokers find it hard to give up cigarettes as a way to manage stress.
+Even though most smokers know smoking kills and secondhand smoke is toxic, some find it hard to give up cigarettes as a way to manage stress.

 Stress is part of life‚ so a key aspect of quitting for many people is finding ways to manage stress and take care of themselves without smoking.
 Spend some time reflecting and looking for ways to deal with the busy days that are so often a part of life.
 The benefits of quitting smoking are well worth it.